bostoncoding-thailand/commandpost.io/README.md

-# Collections of Lus Script to be used with CommandPost
+# Collections of Lua Script to be used with CommandPost

 - [export-images](./export-images/)
 - [export-youtube-marker](./export-youtube-marker)